 The chaos that power outage caused would be similar or worse if today we suffered a digital-service outage of similar proportions.
 It would affect everything, from transportation, food distribution, and defense to healthcare, public safety and business operations.

-“Imagine if the compute utility failed in that same way today,” Tee said.
+“Imagine if the compute utility failed in that same way today,” Phil pondered.

-With the rise of technologies like cloud computing, containers, and IoT, IT environments are experiencing “a mushrooming of complexity,” Tee said.
+With the rise of technologies like cloud computing, containers, and IoT, IT environments are experiencing “a mushrooming of complexity,” he explained.
 They’re most distributed, ephemeral and interconnected than ever, leading to “phenomenally complex digital systems.”

 The only way for organizations to deal with this worsening complexity is AIOps with its AI and ML algorithms, which Moogsoft makes comprehensive use of.
-“We touch pretty much every area of AI and ML,” Tee said.
+“We touch pretty much every area of AI and ML,” Phil pointed out.

-From 2018 to this year, Moogsoft has grown its customer base from 86 to 120, increased its AI patents from 40 to 48, and increased its headcount from 179 to 231 and counting, while releasing five major upgrades of its platform and beefing up its executive staff, Tee said.
+From 2018 to this year, Moogsoft has grown its customer base from 86 to 120, increased its AI patents from 40 to 48, and increased its headcount from 179 to 231 and counting, while releasing five major upgrades of its platform and beefing up its executive staff.

-Perhaps more significantly, it has grown by 500% the number of SaaS accounts, and 145% the number of active users, a sign that Tee says shows the Moogsoft AIOps platform is becoming the de facto system of engagement for operations for many of our customers.
+Perhaps more significantly, Moogsoft has grown by 500% the number of SaaS accounts, and 145% the number of active users, a sign that Phil says shows the Moogsoft AIOps platform is becoming the de facto system of engagement for operations for many of our customers.

-“They’re placing their trust in Moogsoft to own their most important asset: their digital front end to their customer base,” Tee said.
+“They’re placing their trust in Moogsoft to own their most important asset: their digital front end to their customer base.”

 And what’s the ultimate destination for Moogsoft?
-Tee made that clear: “To the be the one place where people want to go to secure their digital infrastructure.”
+Phil made that clear: “To the be the one place where people want to go to secure their digital infrastructure.”

 “This company is more committed to making it right for the industry than any other player in this space.
 I need you to align with Moogsoft so we can deliver our collective future together.”